-The Opinions and Lifestyle survey is a multipurpose social survey which can provide quick and reliable information about topics of immediate interest.
+The Opinions and Lifestyle Survey is a multipurpose social survey that can provide quick and reliable information about topics of immediate interest.

 Why is this study important?

 The study provides important information on a wide range of subjects.
 Results are quickly available to help with planning of policies and services, ensuring that government departments, public bodies and charitable organisations base their decisions on the most up-to-date and relevant information.

 Whatever your circumstances, they are relevant to this study.

 Obtaining information from as many selected households as possible is the only way we can get a complete and accurate picture of people’s opinions on a wide range of topical issues.

 By taking part in the study, you will ensure that your experiences and circumstances become an important part of the bigger picture of life in the UK today and will be helping to influence matters that affect us all.

 During the interview, the interviewer will collect information from one member of the household and will ask questions about opinions on a wide range of topics.